guokr/Caver/README.md

 ## Did you guys have some pre-trained models

-Yes, the download link will be available in soon
+Yes, the download link will be available soon

 ## How to setup the models for inference

-Basicly just setup the model and target labels, you can check examples in server.py and ensemble.py
+Basically just setup the model and target labels, you can check examples in server.py and ensemble.py